mattbrepo/PySRTest/README.md

         11        0.010939  ((sqrt_abs(x0) + sin(inv(cos(sqrt_abs(x0 * 4.7...
 0.932509          14
 ```

-The most accurate one is marked with ">>>>".
+The most accurate result is marked with ">>>>".
 It correctly ignored the useless variables (x1, x2) and it found a constant of 0.21 which is quite close to 2 / 9.8 = 0.20.